davidvonthenen/blog/MesosModuleInstallWalkThrough.md

 <pre>
 curl -k -XPOST -d @basic.json -H "Content-Type: application/json" <your marathon IP or FQDN>:8080/v2/apps
 </pre>

+This simply creates two new volumes called "firstvolume" and "secondvolume" and uses the default ```REX-Ray``` mount location /var/librexray/volumes to mount these volumes.

 For a more complex example, lets stand up a simple web server with an external volume and scribble some data on it.
 Create a file called web.json with the following content inside and replace YOUR_NAME_HERE with your first name (be careful and try not to remove the single quote trailing it):